Friday, September 26, 2008

 West Virginia

-States Forbidding
+States likely Forbidding

 Early (Absentee/In-person) Votes Cast by a Living Person Before Election Day Who Dies Before Election Day